ezequielsobrino/npc-backend/README.md

 - Implement translation functionality using the Groq API
 - Expand the character database
 - Improve response generation with more advanced prompting techniques
+- Enhance accuracy testing with more comprehensive test sets

 ## Contributing